SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 ### Shutdown and CI

-`common/api_management.py` discovers registered deferred executors, signals them, waits for bounded cleanup, escalates when necessary, and removes remaining request/session artifacts.
+`common/api_management.py` discovers registered deferred executors, signals them, unblocks top-level API pipes, waits for bounded cleanup, and escalates when necessary.
+Only after deferred owners are reaped does it remove their parent API directories and any remaining request or session artifacts.
 The dedicated functional job runs the generated filesystem API and checks that `exec`, `result*`, `input`, and `async_result` artifacts do not survive container shutdown.